Women must be part of the climate conversation

-WPP’s Sustainability Director, Hannah Harrison, sets the scene: “Particularly in the Global South countries, there’s unequal responsibility on girls and women for securing food, finding water, finding firewood, and caring for the young and the elderly.
+WPP’s Chief Sustainability Officer, Hannah Harrison, sets the scene: “Particularly in the Global South countries, there’s unequal responsibility on girls and women for securing food, finding water, finding firewood, and caring for the young and the elderly.
 We're already seeing that, whenever there's a heatwave, drought, severe storm or flood, it's girls and women who suffer the most.”

 Natural disasters mean women must travel further to secure scarce food and safe water, and they may have to remain behind during climate-related evacuations to care for the vulnerable – but this is when women gather their valuable insights.